Individualized Dynamic Mediation Analysis Using Latent Factor Models: Methodology

+This low-rank decomposition disentangles the personalized coefficients into two distinct components: individualized dynamic heterogeneity, characterized by the latent dynamic factor $\boldsymbol{f}_{it}$, and the mediator-specific loadings, captured by ${\boldsymbol{a}}_k$ and $\boldsymbol{b}_k$.
+For example, in the research of AD, these latent dynamic factors $\boldsymbol{f}_{it}$ include diverse brain pathological lesions, differences in cognitive reserve, genetic background, and environmental exposures \citep{dong2017heterogeneity}, all of which can change over time.

+The loadings $\boldsymbol{a}_k$ and $\boldsymbol{b}_k$ characterize the sensitivity of the $k$-th mediator to the latent factors.
+For example, in DNA methylation research, studies have shown that the sensitivity of CpG sites to environmental influences varies significantly across the genome \citep{stepanyan2023long}.
+Some CpG sites are highly responsive to environmental factors, leading to changes in their methylation status, while others remain relatively stable regardless of environmental conditions.
+Therefore, incorporating loadings provides a more accurate representation of the heterogeneity across different mediation pathways.

-The $r$-dimensional latent factors could represent $r$ unobserved characteristics (e.g., chromosomal instability) and the coefficient loadings of mediator $k$ could be interpreted as the corresponding scores on these latent factors.
-A higher concordance between the individual factor and the mediator loading in the $r^{\prime}$th factor indicates that the $k$th mediator is more important for the $i$th individual towards the $r^{\prime}$th dimension for $r^{\prime}=1,\ldots,r$.
-Given that individual heterogeneity may vary across different latent factors, and the factor loadings of different mediators may also vary, our proposed model allows for heterogeneous mechanisms across different mediators.
+A higher concordance between the individual factor $\boldsymbol{f}_{it}$ and the mediator loadings $(\boldsymbol{a}_k,\boldsymbol{b}_k)$ indicates that the $k$th mediation pathway is more important for the $i$th individual.
+It is reasonable to assume that a mediator deemed significant at the population level should have a non-degenerated effect across all individuals.
+Accordingly, selecting active mediators with nonzero individualized mediation effects is equivalent to identifying those with nonzero loadings $(\boldsymbol{a}_k,\boldsymbol{b}_k)$.
+Given that latent factors can vary across different individuals, and the factor loadings of different mediators may also vary, our proposed model allows for heterogeneous mediation effects for different mediation pathways.

-For a better illustration, let's consider a simple case with $3$ mediators, $3$ individuals (each with $2$ measurements), and $2$ latent factors.
+To illustrate, let's consider a simple case with $3$ mediators, $3$ individuals (each with $2$ measurements), and $2$-dimensional latent factors.
 Figure \ref{fig:loading} displays the coefficient loadings ${\boldsymbol{A}}\in\mathbb{R}^{p \times r}$ and the factor matrix $\boldsymbol{F}\in\mathbb{R}^{nT\times r}$.
-Note that the three individuals all belong to the same subgroup based on the third mediator, while there is no such alignment along the first two mediators.
+Note that the third mediator exhibits the same effect across all individuals, whereas the first two demonstrate heterogeneous effects.
 Additionally, we observe dynamic behavior for the third individual, whereas the first two individuals exhibit static characteristics.
 Hence, our model exhibits greater flexibility compared to existing methods assuming the same heterogeneous structure across all mediators.